decentraland/third-party-providers-resolver/README.md

 ### What healthy means on this service's context?

-If a Third Party Provider's endpoint returns a `200 OK` status code when fetched, it will be regarded as **healthy**.
+If any Third Party Provider's endpoint returns a `200 OK` status code when fetched, it will be regarded as **healthy**.

 ## Exposed endpoints

-This service only exposes `GET /providers` endpoint which returns a JSON containing the healthy providers.
+This service only exposes `GET /providers` endpoint which returns a JSON containing the healthy providers (_the unhealthy providers are not returned on this endpoint_).
 Response example:

 ```json
 {